-Smoking in national parks is now banned within 10 metres of in-use campsites and any public facilities, such as:
+- at or within 10 metres of campsites and public facilities at national parks such as:

 - picnic tables